HOW CAN I GET IN TOUCH WITH YOU?

 When you arrive you’ll need to show the welcome tent your PDF ticket (digital or printed) which will show which type of campground ticket you purchased.
 You’ll be provided a permit for that campground and wristbands for your group.
 Please also have any “add-on” tickets available in print or digital form during check-in.

-You can see the location of the various campgrounds on our map. camping areas that you can see on our site map (PDF).
+You can see the location of the various campgrounds on our village map.

 The Birds of a Feather Campground is our group camping area located next to the main, Groovy Grove campground.
 It’s also on a large grassy field with no hookups.
 If you want to camp with other similar vehicles in this group camp please let the person who checks you in at the welcome know and they’ll give you the right camping permit.
 We have “streets” for the following groups.
 Please email us if you’d like to form a new group!

-Big Rig Park is for attendees with, eh, bigger rigs (well, compared to a van) – anything over 25 feet.
-Just like the main, Groovy Grove campground, campers in Big Rig Park will be parked in rows in a grassy field located across Mig Ma Road from the Groovy Grove Perfect.
-You will not be assigned specific sites.
+Chillville (formerly Big Rig Park) is located on the northern edge of the village site.
+It’s just far enough away from the main activities that it’s a little more quiet and chill.
+Like the other campgrounds, it’s a grassy area where rigs will be parked into rows that form streets.
+Chillville also allows rigs over feet long or rigs with towed items.
 If you would like to park near/next to friends, we recommend that you meet up outside of the park and drive in together so that you end up being parked next to each other.
 This campground is only for bigger rigs and space is limited so please do not purchase this ticket if you have a smaller van.

 The Connected Camp is for those who purchased the “water & electric plug-ins” add-on ticket or have rigs over 30′ in length.
 It’s on the far side of the grassy field and, of course, has hook-ups!
 If you purchased the add-on, you’ll have a separate ticket for that and you’ll get a Connected Camp camping permit during check-in.